emilianodesu/emilianodesu/README.md

 ## Programming Languages and Technologies

-Some I've used, some I'm learning ;)
+I've used some, I'm learning some;)

 <p align="center">
   <a href="https://skillicons.dev">